The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

-We start by noting that the computations of any node within an experimental trial can be subdivided into three steps, an \textsf{update step}, where a new posterior belief is computed based on a prediction and an incoming input or prediction error (PE), a \textsf{PE step}, where the difference between expectation (prediction) and new posterior is computed for further message passing upwards, and a \textsf{prediction step}, where the new posterior is used to predict the value on the next trial.
+We start by noting that the computations of any node within a time step can be subdivided into three steps, an \textsf{update step}, where a new posterior belief is computed based on a prediction and an incoming input or prediction error (PE), a \textsf{PE step}, where the difference between expectation (prediction) and new posterior is computed for further message passing upwards, and a \textsf{prediction step}, where the new posterior is used to predict the value at the next time step.
 These can be ordered in time as shown in the box:\\

 \fbox{

 }